 - The order is routed through the admin to the driver closest to the customer

 - The order is routed through the admin to the driver who has the packed meals requested for by the customer.
-This happens in case a driver rejects a request due to non availability of a meal.
+This happens in case a driver rejects a request due to the non-availability of a meal.

 Delivery: Delivery is through drivers employed by the company.
 Each driver is given a set number of packed meals and order requests are routed to each driver automatically/manually by the admin.
 Based on the following factors, a driver chooses where to deliver first :

-If you wish to know more about which business model is preferable and more scalable, we recommend TechCrunch’s brilliant article called ‘The Billion Dollar Food Delivery Wars’ that you can read.
-If you’re aiming to build the next disruptive on demand food startup, get in touch with us!
+If you wish to know more how much will it cost to build a food ordering app, we recommend you read our famous blog.
+If you’re aiming to build the next disruptive on-demand food startup, get in touch with us!
 We can help you with our formidable technology expertise in the area.